Russian Armed Forces: 2005–2008 reform of the reserve officer training system

 The reserve officer training system, inherited from the Soviet Union, involved selective conscription of graduates of civilian institutions of higher education, who have graduated the military departments of their almae matres and received a commission as an officer.
 Such person could be conscripted from the reserve of armed forces to active duty, up until the age of 27.
 The period of active duty of such an officer was several years, and at the end of that period he was due to be enlisted in the reserve of armed forces again.
 Such officers were called "blazers" in the army's slang (for example, Anatoly Kvashnin was a "blazer").

 In 2005, Minister of Defence Sergei Ivanov announced a significant reduction in the number of military departments carrying out the training commissioned officers from students of civilian institutions of higher education.
 By March 2008, 168 of 235 civilian universities, academies and institutions which previously had military departments had lost these units.
-37 of 67 civilian universities, academies and institutions which retained military departments became the basis for the establishment of new military training centers.
-The military training centers focused on training officers for active duty, whilst the military departments focused on training officers for the reserve.
+37 of 67 civilian universities, academies and institutions which retained military departments became the basis for the establishment of new military training centres.
+The military training centres focused on training officers for active duty, whilst the military departments focused on training officers for the reserve.

 In 2006 the conscription of reserve officers was abolished.
-Graduates of military departments were not subject to conscription to active duty anymore (with the exception of a wartime mobilization).
-All graduates of military training centers were due to be enrolled for 3 years active duty upon their university graduation.
+Graduates of military departments were not subject to conscription to active duty anymore (with the exception of a wartime mobilisation).
+All graduates of military training centres were due to be enrolled for 3 years active duty upon their university graduation.